KevinJC23/Diabetes-PredictiveAnalytics/README.md

 | max       | 80.00     | 1.00         | 1.00           | 95.69     | 9.00        | 300.00               | 1.00     |

 ### Data Distribution Visualization
-This part presenting the visualization (like bar chart and pie chart) from distribution in each categorical feature.
+This part presenting the visualization using bar chart or pie chart from distribution in each categorical feature.

 #### Bar Chart for Gender Distribution
 ![Gender Distribution](src/gender.png)
+- This histogram shows that the number of females (approximately 60%) significantly exceeds the number of males (approximately 40%).
+Additionally, there is a small number of 'Other' labels, and it doesn't provide significant insight for modelling.
+For this reason, it might be removed from the dataset to simplify the analysis and help reduce noise and increase model interpretability.
+After removal, the data remains well-distributed between males and females, eliminating the need for additional balancing.

 #### Bar Chart for Smoking History Distribution
 ![Smoking History Distribution](src/smoking_history.png)